Visitor Guidelines

 For Students: Independent Projects

-Photography and filming without flash or auxiliary equipment is always allowed in Museum galleries when we are open.
+Photography and filming without flash or auxiliary equipment is always allowed in Museum galleries during regular hours.

 Requests to film using auxiliary equipment such as lights or tripods must be submitted at least two weeks in advance.
 All project details and equipment involved will be reviewed.
 Written agreements with individual students are often required.
 Please note:

-• Museum staff reserves the right to refuse projects for logistical reasons or projects with intentions inconsistent with the Museum’s mission.
+• Museum staff reserve the right to refuse projects for logistical or mission-related reasons.

 • Projects implying the Museum’s endorsement of a product, an institution other than RISD, or an ideology are not permitted.